microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/farm_ai/segmentation/segment_s2.md

 - **preprocess_s2**: Downloads and preprocesses Sentinel-2 imagery that covers the input geometry and time range.

-- **s2_segmentation**: Runs Segment Anything Model (SAM) over Sentinel-2 rasters with points and/or bounding boxes as prompts.
+- **s2_segmentation**: Runs Segment Anything Model (SAM) over input rasters with points and/or bounding boxes as prompts.

 ## Workflow Yaml